-Read more: Travelling to Brisbane
+Read more: Brisbane Travel Guide

-Fraser Island is one of the most popular places to visit in Queensland.
+Fraser Island is one of the most popular places to visit in Australia, never mind Queensland.
 It’s considered to be the largest sand island in the world and it’s also a world heritage site.

 The most common activity to do here is a 4×4 drive on the beach, which allows you to see a lot of this scenic island.
 The chance to see a wild dingo is also another great reason to visit Fraser Island.

 The Gold Coast is one of the most popular places to visit while travelling in Queensland.
 It’s home to the famous Surfer’s Paradise beach, which is a must-visit!

 If you want to get away from the hustle and bustle, you can trek to Burleigh Heads, which is a picturesque national park to the south of the Gold Coast.

 I was pleasantly surprised when I travelled to Hervey Bay.
 I wasn’t sure what to expect as I hadn’t heard much about it, but I thought it was a great place.

-The beach at Hervey Bay is great.
+There are a few cool things to do at Hervey Bay, such as visiting the beach, which is great!
 It’s not too busy and very picturesque, I really enjoyed walking up and down it for hours, just enjoying the peace and quiet.

 I didn’t visit the Whitsundays during my time in Australia, but I really regret it!
 The chance to visit these stunning islands was one I stupidly passed up.

 Travelling around Australia can be expensive and Queensland is no exception.
 However, one bonus is that it’s not as expensive as New South Wales and Victoria.
 Brisbane is a cheaper city than both Melbourne and Sydney.

-I’ve tried to make this Queensland Travel Guide budget friendly.
+I’ve tried to make this Queensland Travel Guide budget-friendly.
 Below are a few hints and tips aimed at saving you money when travelling to Queensland!

-My Queensland travel guide has already recommended a few good hostels to stay at, but there are ways you can save money on accommodation.
+My Queensland trip guide has already recommended a few good hostels to stay at, but there are ways you can save money on accommodation.
 One is to stay in rooms with more people, as these are always cheaper!

 Looking around on Hostelworld is a great way to save money, as you can often pick out a cheap hostel!
-If you really want to save money however, you can do what I did and sleep in a car for three days!
+If you really want to save money, however, you can do what I did and sleep in a car for three days!

-Food and drink
+Food and Drink

-The cost of food and drink is cheaper in Queenlsand on the whole than states such as Victoria and New South Wales.
+The cost of food and drink is cheaper in Queensland on the whole than in states such as Victoria and New South Wales.
 This only really applies to eating out though, so prices in the supermarkets are more or less the same.

 Like most places in Australia, alcohol is expensive in Queensland.
-If you want to save money, then I would advise you cut back on your drinking or stick to wine!
+If you want to save money, then I would advise you to cut back on your drinking or stick to wine!

 If you’re doing the main backpacker route up the East Coast to Cairns, then the odds are you’re going to do a lot of tours.
 This will eat into your budget, as they do add up, especially with the costs of travelling around and hostels!

 This way you will still have great experiences, but you will also save yourself a fair bit of money.
-It’s not cheap doing all the activities such as scuba-diving, and sailing around the Whitsundays.
+It’s not cheap doing all the activities such as scuba diving, and sailing around the Whitsundays.